enc2586/csmsdl/README.md

 This application downloads images from a specified URL range and converts them into a PDF.
 It is built using Python and Tkinter for the GUI.

+To use this code, you should build the executable on your own. (or just use the code piece only)

 ## How to Build

 Follow these steps to build the application into an executable: